KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_posts/2022-06-23-EmergenceWhyIsThereNoEntitiesInCelerity.md

 But let's dig deeper into the "entity as number" idea.
 Doesn't it remind you of some other topics from computer science?
 Like foreign indices from relational databases?
 The thing is that we can view component types as tables and entities as foreign keys that create relations between components.
-I like draw parallels between different computer science topics, and therefore I really like this connection: it looks like a powerful path to improve ECS pattern even further by adding an ability to create other indices instead of only querying by the entity id.
+I like to draw parallels between different computer science topics, and therefore I really like this connection: it looks like a powerful path to improve ECS pattern even further by adding an ability to create other indices instead of only querying by the entity id.
 It is not a fresh idea, but I've never seen any successful implementations of that principle, therefore I have decided